Crafterzilla/bank-manager/README.md

 # bank-manager

-A simple fake bank manager for my c and unix class/
+A simple terminal banking client demo for Linux and Windows.
+Created using C and the standard library.